seductivegeese/guide/food/food.md

 ### Sugar Marmalade

 ### Foodie Fruiti

+### Honorary mentions
+These are places that we don’t think represent the best of Waterloo, but it’s here because they’ve got a reputation on Campus and it’s worth trying it just to say you’ve tried it (at the very least).
+Mr. Panino’s, Chen’s, Campus Pizza

 ### Poutine
 Yu Chen: Since I’m from Montreal, I feel pretty obligated to write out the best poutine shops in town.
 In no order of greatness: Aunty’s Kitchen (Indian poutine fusion), Harvey’s (quick and convenient), Costco (it’s a classic), and Al-Medina (their shawarma poutine is the shit).
 Avoid Smoke’s Poutine, that place is meh.